Advocating for Equity, Collaboration and Culturally secure Osteoarthritis care for Aboriginal Australians

 Aboriginal arthritis resources project

-In this project, ECCO partners with Arthritis and Osteoporosis WA develop culturally appropriate health information resources for Aboriginal people with osteoarthritis, rheumatoid arthritis and lupus that can be used as part of self-management, or as stand-alone consumer information resources.
+This project is funded by the Commonwealth Government of Australia and Arthritis Australia, and enables ECCO to partner with Arthritis and Osteoporosis WA.
+Together, the team will develop culturally appropriate health information resources for Aboriginal people with osteoarthritis, rheumatoid arthritis and lupus that can be used as part of self-management, or as stand-alone consumer information resources.

 Get in touch with us